 Up North Living

-To some, in the booming metropolis areas of the mid-west, Benzie is 'someplace up north and they ask,' what do they do up there?'
+To some, in the booming metropolis areas of the mid-west, Benzie is 'someplace up North and they ask,' what do they do up there?'
 'Isn't it cold?'
 'Why would anyone leave a Starbucks, miles of shopping, and eight lane expressways? ' Why indeed?
 Why does Benzie's population include people who have the means to live wherever they choose?
 People, such as a Nobel Prize winner, cardiac surgeons, a pilot who flew for Clare Chenault, a journalist who chronicled WWII events, a former aide de camp for General Dwight D. Eisenhower?
 Why do people grow up here and seek ways to return, find employment, and raise their children in the community in which they were raised?
 The answer for some is 'Benzie is rural with sophistication.'

 No matter what your interests, Benzie County has something for everyone!
-You can enjoy spectatular scenery, lighthouses like Point Betsie, local art, historical sites and so much more.
+You can enjoy spectacular scenery, lighthouses like Point Betsie, local art, historical sites and so much more.
 Smell the fresh air of Pure Northern Michigan, enjoy the woods and lakes, taste the local dishes, desserts, and wines all bursting with flavor.
 Feel the sand between your toes, the water as you play in our lakes, the snow crunching under your boots, and the nature that encompasses you as you saunter through our parks.

 Benzie boasts miles of Lake Michigan coastline, 57 inland lakes, and the southern portion of the Sleeping Bear Dunes National Lakeshore.
 There are eight challenging golf courses, numerous biking and hiking trails, including the Betsie Valley Trail, 135 miles of groomed snowmobile trails, and breathtaking fall color.
-The 80 to 100 inches of snow fall draws people to Crystal Mountain with its cross county ski trails and its 45 downhill slopes along with their wonderful Michigan Legacy Art Park.
+The 80 to 100 plus inches of snow fall draws people to Crystal Mountain with its cross county ski trails and its 58 downhill slopes along with their wonderful Michigan Legacy Art Park.

 Gentler outdoor activities include walking to view the masses of trillium among the trees in the spring, to spot other delicate wildflowers, birding, and to search for elusive morel mushrooms.
 The sprouting of new leaves in their new fresh greenery is a promise of the lush summer to come, followed by glorious fall color and sparkling snow in winter.